Frequently Asked Questions

 Spanish clay tiles or fragile lightweight tiles break easily and we must consider the cost of replacing broken tiles and or removing tiles and installing composition under the solar modules, these must be looked at case by case.

-    The ideal position for solar is 180 degree due south, but any roof surface from west to east will usually work.
-North facing roofs are last resort, it will still produce but will require more modules or we can install tilt up frames to elevate the modules up to face south, both options create additional costs.
+The ideal position for solar is 180 degrees due south, but any roof surface from west to east will usually work.
+North facing roofs are last resort, it will still produce but will require more modules or we can install tilt-up frames to elevate the modules up to face south, both options create additional costs.

 3) How do I know what size solar system I need to zero out my electric bill?

 The system size required to offset your electric usage and bill will be based on your annual consumption history; we need the most recent 12 months electric bills and consumption history to determine annual kilowatt-hours, and with this information we can determine what size system is needed to offset 100% of your electric consumption.